NANISOREH/cfeistel/README.md

 # cfeistel
-<p>Implementation of a basic Feistel cipher in C. Needless to say, it's just an exercise and NOT intended to be used as actual crypto.
+<p>Implementation of a basic Feistel cipher in C. Needless to say, it's just a glorified C programming exercise and NOT intended to be used as actual crypto.
 It operates on 16 bytes blocks and an 8 bytes key, in CBC, ECB and CTR mode, on files of any size.
 The key is given as an input string as of now, but I'm going to make it possible to specify a file as key.</p>
 <p>The "f" part of the cipher has no real cryptographic value but still serves the purpose of showing a Feistel cipher in motion.
 It aspires to be a very simple SP network.</p>